Lysiphyllum hookeri: Taxonomy

 It, along with the rest of the genus Lysiphyllum was formerly treated as part of the genus Bauhinia.
-However, recent molecular phylogenetic analysis confirms that Lysiphyllum is a distinct genus from Bauhinia.
+However, molecular phylogenetic analysis confirms that Lysiphyllum is a distinct genus from Bauhinia.

 Range and habitat

 These trees grow naturally in monsoon forest, littoral rainforest and occasionally in more open forest types in north-eastern Australia.
 It has also been widely cultivated throughout Australia and the pacific region as a drought-tolerant ornamental plant.

 Description

 As with most members of the genus, this species produces compound leaves with only a single pair of leaflets, producing a bi-lobed leaf that resembles the wings of a butterfly.
 Showy white flowers are produced throughout the year dependent on rainfall, and are accented by long red stamens.
 They also have a lovely delicate scent.
 The flowers are followed by flat pods containing multiple seeds.